French Empire mantel clock: Materials and techniques

 Due to exposure to harmful mercury fumes during the "dorure au mercure" (fire-gilding) process, most gilders did not survive beyond 40 years of age as a consequence of mercury poisoning.
-Even in those days, they took all kind of precautions against mercury poisoning.
+Even in those days, they took all kinds of precautions against mercury poisoning.
 These measures included chewing bread, or placing a piece of leather with an embedded silver coin over the tongue (the silver coin would change color when exposed to mercury).
 There was also a kind of mask devised to inhale the air from behind the head.
 None of these measures were sufficient counter-measures against mercury poisoning.

 Consequently the use of mercury was outlawed by French legislation after around 1830, although its use continued commonly until circa 1900 and it even was still in use in a very few workshops around 1960.
 To replace ormolu, other gilding techniques (like electroplating from the mid-19th century on) were utilized instead.

 Regarding the mechanism, towards the end of the 18th century, round clock movements became a reliable mass-produced product.
 Known as "Pendule de Paris" (Paris, or French, clock movements), they were an 8-day movement with anchor escapement, silk thread suspended pendulum with a count wheel striking on a bell every hour and half-hour.
 By the 1840s the simple and very effective silk suspension was being replaced by various adjustable spring suspension systems.

-It is necessary to emphasize that unlike the clocks built in the 18th century, where the majority of them were signed, the authorship in many of the Empire ones remain anonymous, making it difficult to attribute one particular work to a certain bronze sculptor.
+It is necessary to emphasize that unlike the clocks built in the 18th century, where the majority of them were signed, the authorship in many of the Empire ones remains anonymous, making it difficult to attribute one particular work to a certain bronze sculptor.
 To this must be added that it was a common practice among bronziers selling pieces to each other and even to copy or readapt others' designs.
 When signed, they usually bear the name on the dial and could be the bronzier's name as well as the retailer's name or the movement maker.

 A small clock, usually covered by a glass bell, could cost 150 francs and 7.000 francs for the biggest works intended to decorate the halls of palaces and big houses.
 The total price comprised the work of the different people involved in its manufacturing process: